Convolutional and Deep Learning based techniques for Time Series Ordinal Classification: Experimental settings and results

 \section{Experimental settings and results}

-This Section firstly introduces the na\"ive methods used for comparison together with the datasets considered in the experiments.
-Then, it analyses the developed ordinal methodologies and presents the ordinal performance metrics.
-The section finishes by benchmarking all the methods compared.
-Note that we provide open source \texttt{scikit-learn}-compatible implementations of all the methods benchmarked, a guide on how to reproduce experiments, and all the results obtained in an associated website\footnote{\url{https://uco.es/ayrna/grupos/tsoc-dl-conv}}.
-All ordinal approaches will be available in the \texttt{aeon} toolkit \footnote{\url{https://github.com/aeon-toolkit/aeon/}}, which has also been used for benchmarking and analysing the results obtained.
+First, we present the methods used for the comparison.
+Then we define the first version of the UCO TSOC repository, which contains a total of 29 datasets.
+After that, the experimental setup is described.
+Finally, the results obtained by the seven proposed TSOC methods are compared with their nominal counterparts and with the rest of the nominal TSC approaches.
+Note that we provide open source \texttt{scikit-learn}-compatible implementations of all the methods benchmarked, a guide on how to reproduce experiments, and all the results obtained in an associated website\footnote{ \url{https://uco.es/ayrna/grupos/tsoc-dl-conv}}.
+All ordinal approaches will be available in the \texttt{aeon} toolkit\footnote{\url{https://github.com/aeon-toolkit/aeon/}} \cite{aeon}, which has also been used for benchmarking and analysing the results obtained.